srikanth-narayanan/CarND-Behavioral-Cloning-P3/README.md

 ## Model Architecture and Training Strategy

-The implementation is based on the [NVIDIA model] (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+The implementation is based on the [NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).

 The architecture seems to be proven for this project.
 The architecture is based on several layers of convolution network followed by several fully connected layers.